gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### General

-   It is RECOMMENDED that the DTLS Connection ID is not included in the DTLS records as it is need, the CRYPTO chunk indicates which DTLS connection this is intended for using the DCI bits.
+   It is RECOMMENDED that the DTLS Connection Index is not included in the DTLS records as it is need, the CRYPTO chunk indicates which DTLS connection this is intended for using the DCI bits.